imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 **Pros**

-- measurement is more granular and allows us to analyze the measurements without worrying about statistical errors,
+- Measurement is more granular and allows us to analyze the measurements without worrying about statistical errors.
-- in particular, it allows for granular discrimination between cost of OPCODEs located in various circumstances.
+- In particular, it allows for granular discrimination between cost of OPCODEs located in various circumstances.

 **Cons**

-- need to be careful about timer precision and overhead (preliminary results try to account for it).
+- Need to be careful about timer precision and overhead (preliminary results try to account for it).

 In the latter approach we measure the entire execution of the EVM/Ewasm interpreter loop, [see for example here](https://notes.ethereum.org/@chfast/benchmarking-evm-instructions).

 **Pros**

-- impact of timer precision and overhead on the measurements is much less problematic,
+- Impact of timer precision and overhead on the measurements is much less problematic.
-- program execution resembles production operation more, there are no instrumentation calls within the interpreter loop.
+- Program execution resembles production operation more, there are no instrumentation calls within the interpreter loop.

 **Cons**

-- couples the intrinsic effect of instruction circumstances with their statistical impact on the estimator outcome,
+- Couples the intrinsic effect of instruction circumstances with their statistical impact on the estimator outcome.
-- must be more careful about program generation, to not have a dataset with adverse statistical properties (e.g. we'd need a very homogenous set of generated programs, which is hard given the need to balance the stack),
+- Must be more careful about program generation, to not have a dataset with adverse statistical properties (e.g. we'd need a very homogenous set of generated programs, which is hard given the need to balance the stack).
-- the need to do stack balancing, which consists in injecting `PUSH...` (`DUP...`) and `POP` instructions will interfere with the estimator values, following a GitHub thread [5]
+- The need to do stack balancing, which consists in injecting `PUSH...` (`DUP...`) and `POP` instructions will interfere with the estimator values, following a GitHub thread [5].

 **Plan for Stage II:** Use individual instructions as the estimator and the entire program measurement as validation.
 Our goal metric can be, how closely does the estimate coming from individual measurements can model the cost of an entire program.

 In case individual measurements method is deemed unacceptable, following fallback plans are possible:
-  - for very cheap OPCODEs, substitute individual instruction occurrences (e.g. `ISZERO`) with sequences of many instructions with pre-balanced stack (e.g. `DUP1 x 99, ISZERO x 100`) and use the "measure batch" instrumentation,
+- For very cheap OPCODEs, substitute individual instruction occurrences (e.g. `ISZERO`) with sequences of many instructions with pre-balanced stack (e.g. `DUP1 x 99, ISZERO x 100`) and use the "measure batch" instrumentation.
-  - use a binomial or similar model to extract the duration of an event shorter than the timer resolution [6],
+- Use a binomial or similar model to extract the duration of an event shorter than the timer resolution [6].
-  - use CPU cycles as a proxy of computational cost, instead of wallclock duration.
+- Use CPU cycles as a proxy of computational cost, instead of wallclock duration.

 #### Timer overhead adjustment